-Tamil Muslims migrated from South India to the west coast of Malaysia during the 10th century, bringing with them an incredible variety of cooking techniques and spices.
-The liberal use of fragrant spices and curries along with healthy vegetarian options make Malaysian Indian food a must-try in Penang and Kuala Lumpur.
+When Tamil Muslims migrated from South India to the west coast of Malaysia during the 10th century, they brought with them an incredible variety of cooking techniques and spices.

 Eating Malaysian Indian Food

 Mamak eateries are casual and laid-back – patrons are allowed to linger as long as they want.
 Food is usually laid out in a buffet-style arrangement and is served only slightly warm.
 Fresh roti or naan bread is always made upon request as well as fresh juice and tea drinks.

 Although some Malaysian Indian restaurants have menus or will cater to special requests, most provide a generous portion of white rice and expect you to choose from foods already prepared.
 Once you return to your table, someone will come around and write up a ticket based upon what and how much that they see on your plate; you pay before leaving.

 With no prices listed and the total bill up to the whim of your waiter, estimating the cost of your meal can be perplexing!
 Don't panic, Mamak restaurants are always the cheapest places to get a large meal in Malaysia.

 In Georgetown, Mamak stalls are an excellent place to try a large variety of food for a low price.

 - Nasi Kandar: Perhaps the most common Malaysian Indian food, nasi kandar is simple and delicious.
 You get a choice of meat, fried chicken, vegetables, or seafood on white rice; several small scoops of different rich curries are then added on top.
 A green vegetable can be added on the side.
 The most popular choices found in Mamak stalls are chicken, fish, prawns, squid, beef, and mutton; pork is never served.